 Service & Justice in Action – Trinity’s Spirituality

 At Trinity, we believe education and faith/spirituality are transforming powers.
 Through education, we come to understand the issues and context of poverty.
-Through the values of faith/spirituality, we are invited personally and communally to “do justice.”
+Through the values of faith/spirituality, we are invited personally and communally to work for justice.
 The stage is set for action, for making a difference for the world in which we live.

-As we grow academically, our students gain knowledge and people skills, experience cultural and socioeconomic diversity, and grow in personal awareness and compassion.
+As we grow academically, we gain knowledge and people skills, experience cultural and socioeconomic diversity, and grow in personal awareness and compassion.
 We become more aware of our role as global citizens.
-We become the “advocates for justice, peace and reverence of all human life”.
-(Adapted from Empowered by the Spirit #73, A letter about Campus Ministry from the United States Catholic Conference of Bishops, 1985.)
+We become the “advocates for justice, peace and reverence of all human life” (adapted from Empowered by the Spirit #73, A letter about Campus Ministry from the United States Catholic Conference of Bishops, 1985.).

 - weekly service opportunities

 - an Alternative Spring Break service trip (ASB)